Moving From the UK to Austria

 • brought or supplied by an authorised car trader

 Austria’s school system is free and public, and all children must go to school for at least nine years.
 Additionally, schools offer vocational-technical and university preparatory tracks that are one to four years long.
 90% of the schools are publicly funded, while the rest are private and mainly run by the Roman Catholic Church.
-The latter has a reputation for a more disciplined and rigorous approach to teaching than the former.
+The latter has a reputation for a more disciplined and rigorous teaching approach.
 Also, there are private international schools where the lessons are taught in English, and the curriculum is similar to the one in the UK.
-Most of these schools are based in Vienna, and the tuition fees are higher, however, the facilities and standard of education are worth the cost.
+Most of these schools are based in Vienna, and the tuition fees are higher.
+However, the facilities and standard of education are worth the cost.

-After graduating from a high school or a vocational school by taking the Matura (matriculation exam), students are free to go to university, although some majors might require additional exams (e.g. Medicine).
+After graduating from a high school or a vocational school by taking the Matura (matriculation exam), students are eligible to attend university, although some majors might require additional exams (e.g. medicine).
 In almost all cases, universities are state-funded.
 Currently, EU/EEA students are exempt from university tuition fees if they graduate in the minimum time for their respective degrees.
 In general, higher education is affordable and accessible to those who desire it.

 Austria has a long and proud academic tradition.
 The University of Vienna was founded nearly 800 years ago, and some of its alumni are Sigmund Freud, Gregor Mendel, and Erwin Schrödinger.